 Emphasis on Problem-Solving

-Central to business simulations is the emphasis on problem-solving.
+One advantage of business simulations is the emphasis on problem-solving.

 Risk-Free Strategy Testing